d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 * We can train an RNN-based character-level language model to generate text following the user-provided text prefix.
 * A simple RNN language model consists of input encoding, RNN modeling, and output generation.
-* RNN models need state initialization for training, though random sampling and sequential partitioning use different ways.
-* When using sequential partitioning, we need to detach the gradient to reduce computational cost.
+* We iterate over sequential data with random sampling, where we re-initialize the RNN hidden state for each iteration.
 * A warm-up period allows a model to update itself (e.g., obtain a better hidden state than its initialized value) before making any prediction.
 * Gradient clipping prevents gradient explosion, but it cannot fix vanishing gradients.